Skip to main content

 Are you a designer, creative worker or other specialist who wants to direct your practice towards progressive sustainability and social agendas?

 This Sustainable Design MA course focuses on the value of design as a vehicle for addressing social and ecological concerns in both developed and developing world settings.
-It will equip you with the knowledge, capabilities and confidence to challenge the status quo, by applying design thinking to design-led interventions for a sustainable future.
+It will equip you with the knowledge, capabilities and confidence to challenge the status quo, by designing interventions for a more sustainable future.

 See what we get up to on the course on Instagram @ma_sd_ksa.